+Unlike traditional print or analog video materials, OER can be adapted and reformatted.
 The Web Content Accessibility Guidelines (WCAG) 2.0 provide an international standard for materials available on the web; these same guidelines can be used for other types of digital media.
 The faculty AIM Toolkit includes links to accessibility checklists.
 Generally, these are the most common areas of concern:

 - closed captioning of videos